joe-singh/joe-singh.github.io/writings/misc/shors/shors.md

 Now we have the period of 7 we can continue with the main algorithm.
 We now compute $\gcd(7^2 + 1, 15) = 5$.
 This is not one so we have a divisor
 of 15, and the other divisor is $\frac{15}{5} = 3$.
 Done!

-\section{Peformance}

-The main argument in favour of Shor's algorithm is that it is more efficient than brute force methods.
-The above explanation showing how factoring is equivalent to order finding has hopefully convinced you that there is deep structure in this problem that should enable much better performance than randomly guessing.